 The unaudited pro forma consolidated balance sheet data presented as of September 30, 2007 reflects the conversion of all outstanding shares of convertible preferred stock as of that date into 10,488,178 shares of common stock, which will occur upon closing of the proposed initial public offering, as if the conversion had occurred on September 30, 2007.
 It also includes 206,044 shares issued to the Mayo Foundation discussed at Note 16.
 Upon issuance of these shares related to an initial public offering, the Company will record a one-time stock-based compensation expense at the then current fair value with an off-setting increase to common stock and additional paid-in capital.
-For purposes of pro forma presentation, the Company assumed a one-time stock-based compensation expense of \$3,090,660, which amount was computed using the mid-point of the anticipated initial public offering price.
+For purposes of pro forma presentation, the Company assumed a one-time stock-based compensation expense of \$1,648,352, which amount was computed using the initial public offering price of \$8.00 per share.

-The unaudited pro forma information assumes a public offering price greater than the quotient obtained by dividing \$180 million by the number of shares of total fully-diluted common stock as of the time of closing of the public offering (without taking into account the securities offered or sold in the public offering) and aggregate gross proceeds to the Company of at least \$30 million and reflects the automatic conversion of all the outstanding shares of Series A convertible preferred stock, par value of \$0.01 per share, Series B convertible preferred stock, par value of \$0.01 per share, as defined in the certificate of incorporation and amended by the Company's board of directors and stockholders on October 3, 2007, discussed at Note 18.
+On November 13, 2007, pursuant to Article IV, Section 4(b)(ii) of the Company's Fourth Amended and Restated Certificate of Incorporation, the holders of more than 63% of the outstanding shares of Series B and Series C Preferred Stock consented to the automatic conversion of all outstanding shares of the Company's preferred stock effective as of immediately prior to closing of an initial public offering of the Company's common stock in which the public offering price is equal to or greater than \$8.00 per share.
+The unaudited pro forma information assumes a public offering price of at least \$8.00 per share and reflects the automatic conversion of all the outstanding shares of Series A convertible preferred stock, par value of \$0.01 per share, and Series C convertible preferred stock, par value of \$0.01 per share, and defined in the amended and restated certificate of incorporation approved by the Company's board of directors and stockholders on October 3, 2007, discussed at Note 18.
 Upon closing of the proposed initial public offering, the Company's authorized capital stock will consist of 50,000,000 shares of common stock, par value \$0.01 per share, and 5,000,000 shares of preferred stock, par value \$0.01 per share.